 The way things are going, teach kids love and respect for environment and they’ll end up branded as terrorists.

-I’d heard tell of what happens when two differing ontologies clash, but witnessing those boys go down for protesting fracking in Lancashire; it became clear that the experience is far from an academic.
+I’d heard tell of what happens when two differing ontologies clash, but witnessing those boys go down for protesting fracking in Lancashire; it became clear that the experience is far from academic.

 Walking up the river barefoot on the stones.